We love Delta SkyMiles, but one thing’s for sure: The airline doesn’t make it easy to use Delta SkyMiles well.

 While Delta’s confusing, dynamic pricing system is frustrating, there’s a tremendous upside: SkyMiles Flash sales.

-In just the last few weeks, we’ve found domestic flash sales as low as 8,000 SkyMiles round-trip or flights to the Caribbean starting at 11,000 SkyMiles.
-Most airlines still charge about 20,000 miles for a domestic round-trip award, and 30,000 to the Caribbean.
+In just the last few months, we’ve found domestic flash sales as low as 8,000 SkyMiles round-trip, flights to the Caribbean starting at 11,000 SkyMiles, and even roundtrip fares to Hawaii from just 14,000 SkyMiles total!
+Most airlines charge double that or more.

 Want more award alerts like this one?
 Try out Thrifty Traveler Premium for just $5.99 a month!

 But the savings can get even better.
-Here’s a quick recap of some of the best SkyMiles we’ve seen over the last year:
+Here’s a quick recap of some of the best SkyMiles we’ve seen over the last year or so:

 - Flights to Europe and back for 22,000 SkyMiles